rjlasko/minikron/README.md

 ```

 ## MSMTP & Email
+A primary goal of this project is to support `crond`'s ability to send emails to the email address defined by the `MAILTO` variable in the `crontab` definition.
+The `CRONTAB_MAILTO` environment variable is provided to specify the destination of any `cron` generated emails.

 The Alpine Linux default email program `sendmail` has been replaced by `msmtp` due to its ease of use, and active development.
 This will allow us to leverage all of its functionality, mostly through the specification of its standard configuration file, to be located at:
 ```
 /etc/msmtprc